 Winning team: +3 points

-Top 4 will proceed to Final Round
+Top 4 will proceed to the Final Round

 ATTENTION :